libgd/libgd.github.io/README.md

 The main branch (master) is where all changes must be applied (updates, news, announces or PRs).
 This is your normal development & review cycle.

-Then you manually compile the site locally and push the output to the gh-pages branch.
-Running `make github` in here can help automate that process.
+GitHub actions will automatically compile & push the output to the gh-pages branch.
+The `make github` in here is used to automate that process.
+You do not need to push to the gh-pages branch yourself.

 Those pages are then hosted using [Github Pages](https://pages.github.com/).